Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Patriots stats and trends

-- The Patriots have been underdogs by 4.5 points or more once this year and covered the spread.
+- This season, the Patriots won ATS in their only game as an underdog of 4.5 points or more.

-- New England's games this season have hit the over on three of seven set point totals (42.9%).
+- New England's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When New England scores more than 25.0 points, it is 1-1 against the spread and 1-1 overall.
+- New England is 1-1 against the spread and 1-1 overall in games when it puts up more than 25.0 points.

-- When New England churns out over 364.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- New England is 1-1 against the spread and 1-1 overall when the team churns out over 364.3 yards.

-- The Patriots have turned the ball over two more times (11 total) than the Chargers have forced a turnover (9) this season.

 Home and road insights